ChrisVN123/02476_mlops_exam/reports/README.md

 >
 > Answer:

 --- We used Google Cloud Storage, Compute Engine, and Vertex AI in our project.
 Cloud Storage Buckets were mostly used to store data and Docker images for our workflows.
 While the buckets served as the storage location for training data, they also played a role in validating and monitoring data changes.
 Our workflows leveraged these buckets to detect changes, and automated pull request comments were generated to inform users of any updates or differences in the data.
+We made use of the Artifact Registry to store our docker images.
+This allowed us to easily access and deploy our images to the cloud.

 For training, we relied on Vertex AI and Compute Engine.
 Vertex AI was the primary platform for managing machine learning training tasks, while Compute Engine provided flexible VM resources for additional computational needs.
 These services were integrated into our continuous integration workflows.

-To support continuous integration, workflows were triggered automatically upon detecting changes in data or configurations.
-These workflows streamlined training, data validation, and container management, helping to maintain a consistent and efficient pipeline for both development and production tasks.---
+To support continuous integration, workflows were triggered automatically upon detecting changes during pushes and pull-requests.
+These workflows uploaded data to the cloud, built Docker images, and ran tests.---

 ### Question 18